 Door gunner You guys ought to do a story about me sometime [...] cause I'm so fucking good!
 That ain't no shit, neither.
 I've done got me 157 dead gooks killed and 50 water buffaloes, too!
 Them are all certified.

 : I wanted to see exotic Vietnam... the jewel of Southeast Asia.
-I wanted to meet interesting and stimulating people of an ancient culture... and kill them.
-I wanted to be the first kid on my block to get a confirmed kill.
+I wanted to meet interesting and stimulating people of an ancient culture... and kill them

 Crazy Earl: I will never forget this day.
 The day I came to Hue City and fought one million N.V.A. gooks.
 I love the little Commie bastards, man, I really do.
 These enemy grunts are as hard as slant-eyed drill instructors.
 These are great days we're living, bros!
 We are jolly green giants, walking the earth with guns.
 These people we wasted here today ... are the finest human beings we will ever know.
 After we rotate back to the world, we're gonna miss not having anyone around that's worth shooting.

 - Booby Trap: An extremely dastardly one, to boot.
 A stuffed rabbit attached to a hidden antipersonnel mine, the sort of thing that was all too common in the real war.

 - Break the Fatty: Private Gomer Pyle gets it worse than the rest of the recruits due to being overweight and mentally slow, most of it at the hands of the original Drill Sergeant Nasty.
 The worst of it comes when the other recruits, pissed off after the entire platoon was punished due to Hartman finding a jelly doughnut in Pyle's foot locker, throw him a blanket party by pinning him to his bunk with a blanket and beating the crap out of him with bars of soap wrapped in bath towels.
 All this eventually leads to his psychotic breakdown, his murder of Hartman and his ultimate suicide.